 ideas in this genre.
 I wish I could construct a list of cool ideas in Sci-Fi literature and movies that both surprised me and made

 some sense from the scientific point of view but I found it too time consuming and dangerously infringing on my more fictional scientific activity.

 You will find some of my off-the-main-résumé achievements (some in volleyball, some not) in my `other résumé'.
 This link also contains an amusing list of anecdotes, including an encounter with Danny Kaye at the age of three, meeting Yakir Aharonov (from the Aharonov-Bohm effect) in a chess club without recognising him and making a real fool of myself, ruining Benoit Mandelbrot's lawn on one very rainy night, being lectured about Schrödinger's adventures in Dublin by Sir Nevill F. Mott, and being educated by Sir Sam F. Edwards how not to be a theoretical physics prima-dona.
 After all this casual name dropping, surely, you must look it up.
 It also contains my personal obituary to Sir Nevill F. Mott's, an incredibly beautiful soul and a great physicist, who passed away in August 1996.
 My personal obituary to Sir Sam Edwards, my esteemed colleague and mentor, published in Mathematics Today, August iddue, 2015, can be read here.

 You can comment on and react to any of the stuff that you see here by email, email@example.com or in any other way.

-Disclaimer: This page was created by Rafi Blumenfeld.
-Imperial College and the Cavendish Laboratory would most probably want to dissociate themselves as much as possible from the opinions expressed here.
+Disclaimer: This page was created by me, Rafi Blumenfeld.
+The academic institutes I have worked at and with would most probably want to dissociate themselves as much as possible from the opinions expressed here.
 Let them form their own!